SAfe 4.5 has been released in June and brings some new features.

 No less important is the integration of ideas from Lean Startup, which addresses the problem that the flow of epics through the Gdesamt system looked very linear.

 Especially in the exploration phase, it becomes clear that the description is now much more iterative than before.
 SAFe relates to Lean Startup strategies and the Lean UX model.
 This means that an Epic no longer gets a business case, but a hypothesis.
 This is developed in a first version until it is ready for the market (as MMF, minimal marketable feature), then it is decided whether and how often further versions / extensions are developed.
 As a result, the final scope can deviate significantly from the original planning and an explicit learning cycle is built into the development of an Epic – some Epics are also never finished as a result, but are continuously developed further.

 DevOps as a cultural, organizational and technical task

 DevOps is described as primarily an organizational and cultural task: the key point is to break down traditional silos (developers, testers, etc.) into cross-functional teams that can work together to ensure frequent delivery of new functionality.
 Only on this basis can the tool chains (which are then also necessary) develop effectiveness.

 In the introduction, the conditions for success and the roles in a SAFe implementation are mentioned much more clearly than before.

 Many small changes

 - The big picture becomes less complex.
-The Big Picture has been cleaned up and has become clearer: too many details threatened to endanger the clarity.
+The big picture has been cleaned up and has become clearer: too many details threatened to compromise clarity.
 This is all the more true as more and more information has been added over time.
 This also includes the removal of the various optional roles into the edge bar, the spanning paleete – it becomes clearer that, for example, the system team can be located at different levels as required.
 Different roles are also offered per configuration, representing experience from different applications.

 - Renaming.
 Various renamings are intended to eliminate sources of misunderstanding.
 The most important are